amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Since Covasim is stochastic, calculations rarely need to be exact; as a result, most numerical operations are performed as 32-bit operations.

 Together, these speed optimizations allow Covasim to run at speeds comparable to agent-based models implemented in C\+\+.
-Practically, this means that most users can run Covasim analyses on their laptops without needing to use cloud-based HPC resources.
+Practically, this means that most users can run Covasim analyses on their laptops without needing to use cloud-based or HPC compute resources.